Flooristics, LLC

 Underlayment for Vinyl

 The underlayment is an important part of preparing the surface of the subfloor for vinyl flooring.
 However, not just any material will do for this task.
-Flooring contractors with experience know that there are three types of underlayment that work the best: Self-leveling, cementitious and cementitious fiber board and lauan plywood.
+Flooring contractors with experience know that three types of underlayment work the best: Self-leveling, cementitious, and cementitious fiber board, and lauan plywood.
 Using any other type of underlayment material means that the installation may not go very well.

 Filed Under: Expert Witness, Floor Safety, Flooring Help, Resilient Tagged With: preparing for vinyl, vinyl floor, vinyl flooring tips, vinyl floors, vinyl sub-floor, vinyl subfloor, vinyl underlayment